 Most of the social events at SVSS revolve around contests.
-Our contest season runs from March through November.
+Our contest season runs from February through December.
 There are at least two contests each month during the season.
-A Thermal Duration contest is held on the second Saturday of the month and an ALES contest is on the fourth Saturday.
+A Thermal Duration contest is held on the second Saturday of the month, an ALES contest on the fourth Saturday, and F5J contests usually every few months.
 For most contests signup is at 9:30, followed by a brief pilot’s meeting at 9:45 with the first flight at 10:00.

 Each contest is comprised of a series of individual flights called rounds.
 Typically there are 4 – 6 rounds in each monthly contest.
 The objective of each round is to fly for a precise period of time.
 A timer accompanies the pilot with a stopwatch and measures the flight time from launch to landing.
 The best score is earned when the plane lands exactly at the end of the specified time.
 A spot landing earns extra points at the completion of the flight.
 Based upon where the nose of the plane comes to rest, landing points are determined from a graduated fabric landing tape.

 Be sure to check our club calendar for upcoming events.
 Don't be intimidated if you have never flown in a contest.
 Please come out and join us!!

 ALES Electric Contests